AdaCore/spark2014/docs/ug/gnatprove.rst

    saved in the why3 session so |GNATprove| won't need to be specified the prover again to know that the condition is valid.

-Analisys with |GNATprove| can be limited to a single condition with the ``--limit-line`` option::
+Analysis with |GNATprove| can be limited to a single condition with the ``--limit-line`` option::

     gnatprove -P <project-file.gpr> --prover=<prover> --limit-line=<file>:<line>:<column>:<check-kind>